Linden: benefits, dosage, contraindications

 Linden: moderate interaction

-Linden is said to have diuretic properties.
-Theoretically, due to these potential diuretic effects, linden could reduce the excretion and increase the levels of lithium.
+Linden may have diuretic properties.
+Theoretically, because of these potential diuretic effects, linden could reduce excretion and increase lithium levels.
 It may be necessary to adjust the lithium dose.

 Precautions